10 Reasons You’re Not Losing Weight On a Ketogenic Diet

 Mixed Fruit On a Plate - Berries, Banana, Kiwi, Watermelon.

-The primary aim of ketogenic diets is to start burning fat for fuel rather than carbohydrate, and this biological state is known as ‘ketosis.’
+The primary goal of ketogenic diets is to shift the body from burning carbohydrates for fuel to burning fat, a state known as ‘ketosis.’

-Generally speaking, “getting into ketosis” require a very low carbohydrate intake.
+Generally speaking, achieving ketosis require a very low carbohydrate intake.

 To achieve this, most individuals undertaking the diet aim for around 50 grams of carbs (or less) per day.

-Howerver, it is also easy to underestimate the number of carbs (and associated calories) in food.
+However, it is easy to underestimate the number of carbs (and associated calories) in food.

-For instance, it is not just bread, pasta, and rice that are rich in carbohydrates, but also foods like nuts, root vegetables, and fruit.
+For instance, it is not just bread, pasta, and rice that are rich in carbohydrates; foods like nuts, root vegetables, and fruit can also contain significant amounts.

-There are many ways to do this, and the ‘My Fitness Pal’ app is one (of many) good options.
+There are many tools available for doing this, and Cronometer and ‘My Fitness Pal’ are two (of many) good options.

 Key Point: It is easy to eat more carbohydrates than expected, and this can potentially stall weight loss efforts on a keto diet.